 I teach CPCAB level 2, 3 and 4 counselling courses for York City Council.

 I am also employed at the University of York as a Student Wellbeing Officer, supporting students with their emotional wellbeing at all stages of their academic studies from first year undergraduate to PhD level work.

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I have a CPCAB (Counselling and Psychotherapy Central Awarding Body) Level 4 Diploma in Therapeutic Counselling.

 I am fully insured, hold an enhanced DBS certificate and am registered with the Information Commissioner's Office.

 I undertake regular Continuing Professional Development in line with BACP registration.

-Prior to working as a counsellor, I worked for 15 years as a manager in public and academic library and information services.
-I have a MA and BA from the University of Sheffield.
+I previously worked as a librarian and library manager in public and academic libraries.
+I have a BA (Hons) and MA (Distinction) from the University of Sheffield.

 Accredited register membership